cleyber-bezerra/SplitLearning-Wireless/README.md

     </figurecaption>
 </p>

-Fig. 4 demonstrates the energy consumption in relation to training and testing in the Split Learning learning model
+Figure 4 demonstrates the energy consumption results in the network simulation.

 ### Results in the machine learning environment with training and testing